MBIA (NYSE:MBI) Shares Gap Down to $14.24

 Wall Street Analysts Forecast Growth

-A number of brokerages recently weighed in on MBI.
-Roth Mkm reissued a “neutral” rating and set a $15.00 price objective (up from $12.00) on shares of MBIA in a report on Friday, December 8th.
-StockNews.com raised MBIA to a “sell” rating in a research note on Friday, December 8th.
-Keefe, Bruyette & Woods decreased their price target on MBIA from $10.00 to $9.00 and set a “market perform” rating on the stock in a research note on Friday, November 17th.
-Finally, Roth Capital cut MBIA from a “buy” rating to a “neutral” rating in a research note on Friday, December 8th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average target price of $12.67.
+Several research analysts have recently weighed in on MBI shares.
+Keefe, Bruyette & Woods decreased their price target on MBIA from $10.00 to $9.00 and set a “market perform” rating for the company in a research note on Friday, November 17th.
+Roth Mkm restated a “neutral” rating and issued a $15.00 price target (up previously from $12.00) on shares of MBIA in a research note on Friday, December 8th.
+Roth Capital cut MBIA from a “buy” rating to a “neutral” rating in a research report on Friday, December 8th.
+Finally, StockNews.com upgraded MBIA to a “sell” rating in a research report on Friday, December 8th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $12.67.

 MBIA Price Performance

-MBIA (NYSE:MBI – Get Free Report) last posted its earnings results on Thursday, November 2nd.
-The insurance provider reported ($2.92) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.05) by ($2.87).
-The firm had revenue of $36.00 million during the quarter, compared to analysts’ expectations of $29.00 million.
-As a group, equities analysts anticipate that MBIA Inc. will post -3.35 earnings per share for the current year.
+MBIA (NYSE:MBI – Get Free Report) last issued its quarterly earnings results on Thursday, November 2nd.
+The insurance provider reported ($2.92) EPS for the quarter, missing analysts’ consensus estimates of ($0.05) by ($2.87).
+The business had revenue of $36.00 million during the quarter, compared to analyst estimates of $29.00 million.
+On average, equities analysts forecast that MBIA Inc. will post -3.35 earnings per share for the current fiscal year.

 MBIA Dividend Announcement

-The firm also recently announced a dividend, which will be paid on Friday, December 22nd.
-Stockholders of record on Monday, December 18th will be paid a dividend of $8.00 per share.
+The business also recently declared a dividend, which will be paid on Friday, December 22nd.
+Shareholders of record on Monday, December 18th will be given a $8.00 dividend.
 The ex-dividend date is Tuesday, December 26th.

 Hedge Funds Weigh In On MBIA

 Hedge funds have recently made changes to their positions in the business.
-Federated Hermes Inc. bought a new stake in shares of MBIA during the first quarter valued at approximately $34,000.
-Point72 Middle East FZE bought a new stake in shares of MBIA during the fourth quarter valued at approximately $34,000.
-State of Wyoming bought a new stake in shares of MBIA during the fourth quarter valued at approximately $37,000.
-Tower Research Capital LLC TRC boosted its position in shares of MBIA by 24.8% during the third quarter.
-Tower Research Capital LLC TRC now owns 4,914 shares of the insurance provider’s stock valued at $46,000 after purchasing an additional 976 shares in the last quarter.
-Finally, Great West Life Assurance Co.
-Can boosted its position in shares of MBIA by 105.8% during the first quarter.
+Point72 Middle East FZE bought a new position in shares of MBIA in the fourth quarter worth about $34,000.
 Great West Life Assurance Co.
-Can now owns 2,782 shares of the insurance provider’s stock valued at $46,000 after purchasing an additional 1,430 shares in the last quarter.
-58.53% of the stock is owned by hedge funds and other institutional investors.
+Can boosted its stake in shares of MBIA by 105.8% in the first quarter.
+Great West Life Assurance Co.
+Can now owns 2,782 shares of the insurance provider’s stock worth $46,000 after acquiring an additional 1,430 shares during the period.
+State of Wyoming bought a new position in shares of MBIA in the fourth quarter worth about $37,000.
+Federated Hermes Inc. bought a new position in shares of MBIA in the first quarter worth about $34,000.
+Finally, Tower Research Capital LLC TRC boosted its stake in MBIA by 24.8% during the third quarter.
+Tower Research Capital LLC TRC now owns 4,914 shares of the insurance provider’s stock valued at $46,000 after buying an additional 976 shares during the last quarter.
+Institutional investors own 58.53% of the company’s stock.

 MBIA Company Profile